Eating Late Night Has These 7 Effects On Your Health

 Also if you don’t get enough sleep, you tend to eat more than you probably should.

-These cravings and poor choices if we act on them, can lead to eating disorders.
+If we act on these cravings and poor choices, they can lead to eating disorders.
 This is a really negative health sign.

 4. Increases risk of GERD